Nasiriyah Dhi Qar, Iraq Travel Guide

 Pedestrian travel depends on the area.
 Cycling is not a common or safe option.

-For most city movements, rely on taxis or pre-arranged private drivers.
+For most city movements, rely on taxis or arranged-in-advance-arranged private drivers.

 For trips to Ur or the Marshes, private transport with a trusted driver is highly recommended.